ceplkist/Nature-Comm.-TEA-Code/Functions/GSAT/readme.md

 Each intact copy of our original download (including the license if provided) is kept in this directory.

-### `MultiPolyRegress`
+### `Global Sensitivity Analysis Toolbox`

-- Author: Ahmet Cecen
+- Author: flax
-- For obtaining the quadratic approximation of the response surface
+- Set of Matlab routines developed for calculating sensitivity indices of a generic user-defined model
-- Obtained through the author's [github repository](https://github.com/ahmetcecen/MultiPolyRegress-MatlabCentral)
+- Obtained through the author's [Matlab File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/40759-global-sensitivity-analysis-toolbox)